Introduction to an automated temperature logging

 The range of an HF tag is limited, usually to a few inches, but that is an advantage in this case, where there may be multiple tags in close proximity.
 A handheld computer is used to read the tag.
 The application on the handheld computer is set to read, and the user places the handheld computer close to the tag.
 The current temperature is then recorded.

-These tags include a small battery which powers a low current circuit that is programmed to
+These tags include a small battery which powers a low current circuit that is

 record a temperature at predefined intervals.